12 books that CEOs think you should read in 2019

 High Growth Handbook by Elad Gil

 If you are in a position where you establish product-market fit and are now pondering next steps and how to scale, this book makes you feel as though you are consulting and being mentored by past successful entrepreneurs who have established themselves in Silicon Valley.
 Culture Code by Daniel Coyle is also very cool.
-When thinking about scaling, you have to consider the culture you are building and in what way the people you bring in to your organization help and build upon that culture. –Jessica Matthews, CEO of energy startup Uncharted Power
+When thinking about scaling, you have to consider the culture you are building and in what way the people you bring in to your organization help and build upon that culture. –Jessica O. Matthews, CEO of energy startup Uncharted Power

 Power Up: How Smart Women Win in the New Economy by Magdalena Yesil